-In this tutorial you will learn how to Cloudflare CDN setup for your WordPress website on Google Cloud.
-When configured correctly, Cloudflare CDN can provide huge performance and security benefits for your website.
+In this tutorial, you will learn how to Cloudflare CDN setup for your WordPress website on Google Cloud.

 Benefits of using a CDN

-If you don’t want to install your own SSL certificate, it is possible to use Cloudflare’s SSL service with your CDN.
+If you don’t like to install your own Secure Sockets Layer certificate, it is possible to use Cloudflare’s SSL service with your CDN.
 You will have the option to apply this setting in step 3 of this tutorial.

-Learn more about the advantages and disadvantages of using Cloudflare’s SSL service with your CDN by clicking here.
+Get more ideas as to the advantages and disadvantages of using Cloudflare’s SSL service with your CDN by clicking here.